The cosy cottage has recently been renovated but maintains the traditional character - with a contemporary feel to provide a home from home.

 On one side of the room is a comfortable sofa arranged around the log burner.
-Logs and coal are provided.
+Logs and coal are available in the rear shed for a small charge.
 The fireplace's exposed stone and lintel adds to the character.
 Wall mounted TV/DVD with freeview.
+XBox with games also provided for your use.
 Unlimited WIFI in all areas.
 On the opposite side of the room is the dining table, which seats 4 people (highchair available).
-There is a comfy armchair the window with large reading lamp.
+There is a comfy armchair near the window with large reading lamp.

 A newly fitted kitchen has everything you could need.
 Breakfast bar with 2 stools, dishwasher, digital radio, fridge, oven with grill, gas hob, toaster and all other kitchen crockery, glassware etc. There is also a microwave, freezer and washing machine in the utility area.

 The back door leads out to a south-facing enclosed garden.
 Laid with slate chippings with various plants in pots.
 Wooden table seats 6, parasol, charcoal barbeque, washing line, sun loungers and sun chairs are all provided.
 There is a large lockable shed for bike/body board storage.
 Tumble dryer provided for drying those towels after a day at the beach.